empirical-org/Empirical-Core/load_testing/README.md

 ====

 All CSV files in the `inputs/` directory should be cleaned of double quotes - JMeter does not escape double quotes.

+When using the Precise timer, the Timer sets the rate (expected), but the TG sets the total number of requests to be worked off.
+Thus, a thread group of 100, using a Timer rate of 2 rpm, will take 50 mins.